Gering downs Scottsbluff 13-4, wins sub-districts

 The win moves the Bulldogs to 24-9 on the season and an automatic berth into the district finals this weekend.
-Scottsbluff, 27-7, will have to wait to see if they get one of the six wildcard spots for the district finals.
+Scottsbluff, 27-7, will also head to districts, having received one of the six wildcard spots.

 The win was a huge confidence boost for Gering, who lost to Scottsbluff the last two times they played each other.
 Jessie Brown, the senior second baseman, said they played well to get the win.